“This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?”

-The Galatians’ own experience flew in the face of salvation or sanctification by works.
+The Galatians’ experience flew in the face of salvation or sanctification by works.
 Clearly, they received the Spirit by faith.
 God saves us because of who and what Jesus is and what He did, not who we are and what we’ve done.

 “By the hearing” here means the act of hearing or the willingness to listen by faith.
 We must have a desire to listen to grace.
-People love to listen to what makes them feel good: a message of salvation by works.
+People love to hear what makes them feel good: a message of salvation by works.
 Faith is the absence of works.
 The merit is God’s because God did the work through Christ.